Kitchen costs

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Our guide takes you through how much a typical kitchen costs, how to get a bargain kitchen, where and how you can cut costs.
+Our guide takes you through how much a typical kitchen costs, how to get a bargain kitchen, and where and how you can cut your kitchen costs.

-The cost of getting a new kitchen can escalate easily, running into thousands depending on what materials you go for and which company you use.
+The cost of a new kitchen can escalate quickly, soon running into tens of thousands of pounds depending on what materials you go for and which company you use.
 But choosing carefully and using a few money-saving tricks could cut your final bill considerably.

-We've spoken to thousands kitchen owners (2,154) and experts to get their insider tips on how to cut the cost of your kitchen.
+We've spoken to thousands of kitchen owners (2,154) and experts to get their insider tips on how to cut the cost of your kitchen.
 We've also worked with the Royal Institution of Chartered Surveyors (RICS), which publishes average building work and repair costs, to bring you the average price of a new kitchen.

+The company you choose can make a big difference to your project's overall price, so read our snapshot investigation into the kitchen prices of some of the biggest brands to get an idea of how much a kitchen from each will cost.

-Average kitchen cost
+New kitchen cost

-To help you work out how much you should expect to pay, the table below reveals the cost for a new standard kitchen and bespoke kitchen, as calculated by RICS.
-It also shows the prices based on a terraced, semi-detached and detached house.
+To help you work out how much you should expect to pay for a totally new kitchen, the table below reveals the average cost of a standard or bespoke kitchen, as calculated by RICS.
+The prices are based on averages for a terraced, semi-detached and detached house.

-These prices include the removal of existing units and installation of new units, fittings, flooring, wall tiles, as well as plumbing and decorating.
+These prices include the removal of existing units, installation of new units, fittings, flooring and wall tiles, as well as plumbing and decorating.
 They also include a built-in hob, cooker, extractor fan, kitchen sink and taps.

 Which? members can log in now to unlock the table.
-If you're not a member, you can sign up for a trial to Which? to gain access to this, all our kitchen brand ratings and appliance reviews.
+If you're not a member, you can sign up for a Which? trial to gain access to this data, as well as all our kitchen brand ratings and appliance reviews.

-Refresh kitchen units, doors and worktops
+Updating kitchen units, doors and worktops

-For those who want to refresh rather than replace their kitchen, below we round up the prices for fitting replacement worktops, and the replacement or repair of doors and drawers.
+Wondering whether to refresh rather than replace your kitchen?
+We've rounded up the average prices for replacing or repairing doors and drawers and fitting a replacement kitchen worktop.

 |Kitchen worktop replacement